magurmach/Star-Near-Earth/README.md

 Sun is the star of our solar system.
 This project is a mere effort for 2-D visualization of the location of neighboring Stars of our solar system.
 The nearest 9 of them has been marker from 1-9.

 ##General Description
 Starting with a database of 100 stars nearest to SUN ( `nearest_stars.txt` ) the main inspiration of this project was to visualize, how on 2-D projection our neighboring stars look.
 2-D projections don't ensure a real view of how they far they are really, but they provide a general idea of the distance.
-We have completed X-Y, X-Z and X-Y projections against this real data we have collected from [**RECONS**](http://www.chara.gsu.edu/RECONS/) provided [*here*](http://www.chara.gsu.edu/RECONS/TOP100.posted.htm).
+We have completed `X-Y`, `X-Z` and `X-Y` projections against this real data we have collected from [**RECONS**](http://www.chara.gsu.edu/RECONS/) provided [*here*](http://www.chara.gsu.edu/RECONS/TOP100.posted.htm).

 ##General Class description
 ###class `StarNearEarth`